 Big Island haku vendors we love:

 4. Pamper Yourself for Your Hawaii Maternity Photo Session

 I’m a top bun, no make-up yoga pants girl myself!
 So I feel you about not wanting to make too much of a fuss about pictures.
 However, I will say a little touch of professional hair and makeup goes a long way to making you feel extra special.
 Especially if you’re already uncomfortable in front of the camera.
 A professional glow-up often just the boost you need to feel absolutely fabulous.
 And if professional hair and makeup isn’t in the budget, then I’d recommend trying out a bit more eye makeup and mascara than usual and giving your hair a nice blowout beforehand.
 These little details are often just enough to make yourself really pop in pictures!

 Quick tip: Local makeup and hair professionals know how to work with the heat and humidity in Hawaii to ensure your look really lasts and doesn’t melt off!

 5. Enjoy every second (aka get out of your head, mama!)

 I’m gonna tell it to you straight – the worst thing you can do at your maternity session is let worry consume you.
 The second worst thing?
-Not enjoying the experience.
-This means that whatever preconceived notions you or your partner may have about how the shoot will go, I encourage you to let go of those and simply be in the moment.
+Not enjoying the experience!
+I know you might be nervous, and I totally get it.
+I encourage you to let go of those and simply be in the moment.
 And I’ll be with you every step of the way to guide you so that by the end, you won’t even realize the time has past.
 So I want you to be completely open to letting loose, splashing in the ocean, embracing that gorgeous bump and getting out of your head.
 This is YOUR time!
 You are being celebrated!